Ueno's world-class museums and discount markets aren't unrelated attractions — they're products of the same Meiji-era democratization project.

 Ueno Zoo opened in 1882, making it Japan's oldest.
 It covers 14.4 hectares with over 3,000 animals.
 It also draws criticism for outdated enclosures.
 Some visitors describe the experience as disheartening.

-The twin pandas Xiao Xiao and Lei Lei were born at the zoo in 2021.
-Their final public viewing is January 25, 2026, after which they return to China.
-Japan will be without pandas for the first time since 1972.
-If pandas are your reason for visiting, timing matters.
+The twin pandas Xiao Xiao and Lei Lei were born at the zoo in 2021 and returned to China on January 27, 2026.
+Japan has no pandas for the first time since 1972.

 When the Zoo Makes Sense (and When It Doesn't)